jenkins-x-plugins/jx-project/docs/cmd/jx-project_mlquickstart.md

       --git-server string              the git server URL to create the scm client --git-token string               the git token used to operate on the git repository.
 If not specified it's loaded from the git credentials file
       --git-username string            the git username used to operate on the git repository.
 If not specified it's loaded from the git credentials file
-  -h, --help                           help for quickstart
+  -h, --help                           help for mlquickstart
       --hpa                            should we enable the Horizontal Pod Autoscaler for this application.
       --import-commit-message string   Specifies the initial commit message used when importing the project --jenkins string                 The name of the Jenkins server to import the project into